visualworks/annaceciliaandriolo/wp-content/plugins/instagram-feed/README.txt

 * Plus more customization options added all the time!

 == Changelog ==
+= 1.6.2 =
+* Fix: Fixed a rare issue where the Load More button wouldn't be displayed after the last update if the Instagram account didn't have many posts

+= 1.6.1 =
+* Fix: Fixed Font Awesome 5.0 causing Instagram icon to appear as a question mark with a circle
+* Fix: Fixed inline padding style for sbi_images element causing validation error when set to "0" or blank space
+* Fix: Added a workaround for an Instagram API bug which caused some feeds to show fewer posts than expected

+= 1.6 =
+* New: Loading icon appears when waiting for new posts after clicking the "Load More..." button
+* New: Added translation files for Dutch (nl_NL)
+* Fix: Fixed a potential security vulnerability.
+Thanks to [Magnus Stubman](http://dumpco.re/) for reporting the issue.

 = 1.5.1 =
 * New: The plugin is now compatible with the [WPML plugin](https://wpml.org/) allowing you to use multiple translations for your feeds on your multi-language sites
 * New: Added translation files for Danish (da_DK), Finnish (fi_FL), Japanese (ja_JP), Norwegian (nn_NO), Portuguese (pt_PT), and Swedish (sv_SE) to translate the "Load More" and "Follow on Instagram" text